 • Companies that use social media for B2B marketing have 16% higher search engine rankings which is good news for SEO experts.

 As mentioned, social media can be used to start conversations with your customers, communicate the company's core values and build up brand awareness.
 The best part about social media is that it can be used jointly by human resources, sales and marketing departments.
 By using the right B2B social media strategies, you will be able to increase sales, strengthen brand loyalty and interact with your customers on a personal level which is not possible even if you have an office of 100 employees.

 In addition, companies must also ensure they handle customer complaints on such channels appropriately otherwise their reputation could take a hit which would make them lose existing customers along with attracting new ones.
 Since most users tend to post reviews after using a product or service, ignoring the complaints could lead to further damage that will be difficult to repair or rectify.

-It is also important for B2B marketing managers to understand that social media alone cannot bring success, their content must be unique and of high quality so it engages viewers and makes them want to share it with friends.
+It is also important for B2B marketing managers to understand that social media alone cannot bring success, their content marketing must be unique and of high quality so it engages viewers and makes them want to share it with friends.
 Furthermore, marketers need to keep in mind that people don't like advertisements on social networks so they should refrain from taking this route since it can hurt their image among users which would eventually result in loss of potential customers due to word-to-mouth publicity.

 The bottom line here is that social media has become an inevitable part of our daily lives and businesses are no longer able to avoid using these channels if they want their brand name to spread across the web.
 However, this approach cannot be applied in isolation and companies must use other traditional marketing techniques along with social media to ensure their campaign has a mix of online and offline activities so they can gain maximum benefit from it.